-Fleeing and Eluding
+Fleeing and Eluding Lawyer Chicago

 Charged with Fleeing and Eluding in Illinois?
-Andrew M. Weisberg Can Defend Your Rights

 Understanding Fleeing and Eluding Under Illinois Law

-Fleeing or attempting to elude a peace officer is defined under 625 ILCS 5/11-204.
-Under this statute, a driver commits the offense when he or she willfully fails or refuses to stop a vehicle after being given a visual or audible signal by a peace officer directing the vehicle to stop.
-Some individuals flee the police because they fear arrest for a crime such as DUI, unlawful possession of a weapon or drug possession.
+Under Illinois law, a driver commits the offense when he or she willfully fails or refuses to stop after receiving a visual or audible signal from a peace officer directing the driver to stop the vehicle.

-Police signals to stop a vehicle may include:
+Police signals may include:

 • Emergency lights